 TSP Procedures when received INVITE contains "rcd" PASSporT

-As with the OSP, the TSP handling of rich call data contained in a terminating INVITE request is based entirely on local policy.
+As with the OSP, the TSP decision to process rich call data contained in a terminating INVITE request is based entirely on local policy.

 If the INVITE request contains a "shaken" PASSporT with rcd claims, then the TSP shall include the rcd claims in the PASSporT signature validation procedure, but otherwise may either use or ignore these rcd claims based on local policy.

 If the INVITE request contains an "rcd" PASSporT, then the TSP shall either accept or discard the "rcd" PASSporT, based on local policy.
 If local policy dictates that the TSP accepts the received “rcd” PASSporT, then it shall verify the PASSporT as described in clause 5.2.2.
-If verification passes, the TSP shall convey the verification results to the called endpoint as described in clause 5.2.2.1.
+If verification passes, the TSP may convey the rich call data contained in the "rcd" PASSporT to the called endpoint as described in clause 5.2.2.1.

+If verification fails, then

-If verification fails, the TSP shall discard the “rcd” PASSporT.
+If the INVITE request is not retargeted, the TSP shall discard the “rcd” PASSporT, and shall not convey the rich call data contained in the PASSporT to the called endpoint.

+If the INVITE request is retargeted, then the disposition of the "rcd" PASSporT is based on TSP local policy.
+For example, the TSP could decide to include the failed "rcd" PASSporT in the retargeted INVITE request in order to provide information that is useful to analytics and traceback functions in the retarget-to TSP.

 If a TSP retargets a terminating INVITE request containing an "rcd" PASSporT (e.g., as a result of a terminating feature such as call forwarding), then the retargeting TSP shall either include the "rcd" PASSPorT in the retargeted INVITE request or discard the "rcd" PASSporT, based on local policy.